 Wear suitable attire.
 The bridal party should be dressed in suitable attire that speaks to the holiness and sanctity of marriage.

-Limited Space at the Cathedral.
-Because of the limited space in the Cathedral, the entire bridal party MUST arrive at Church already dressed in their wedding garments.
+Limited space at the Cathedral.
+Because of the limited space in the Cathedral, the entire bridal party must arrive at Church already dressed in their wedding garments.
 This includes the bride.
-Groomsmen and the groom may arrive 45 minutes prior to the wedding time.
-Groom and groomsmen will wait in a room off the transept area, accept for the gentleman who will assist with the seating of the guests.
+Groomsmen and the groom may arrive 30 minutes prior to the wedding time.
+Groom and groomsmen will wait in a room off the transept area, except for the gentleman who will assist with the seating of the guests.
 The bride and bridesmaids must arrive at the Cathedral no later than 20 minutes before the wedding time.
 We have a small bride’s room, with a bathroom at the back of the Cathedral where they wait.
 If desired, the bride may stay in her car outside the Cathedral until she is ready to walk down the aisle.

 Early is on-time.
 On-time is LATE!
 Your rehearsal is scheduled when you schedule the wedding.
 Please be prompt.
 We allow 45 minutes for each rehearsal.
-So if you begin late, your rehearsal will still need to end 45 minutes after the scheduled time.
 The wedding needs to also begin promptly at your scheduled time.
 If it does not, things may have to be cut from the ceremony or you may lose the opportunity for pictures following the wedding.
-The later you start, the less time you will have.

 We are here to help you.
 You will be assigned a coordinator; they will run the rehearsal as well as make sure all goes smoothly at the wedding.